mivuzu/rv32i-v1/README.md

 ## Basic Operation

-At power-up the FPGA enters memory-initialization mode:
+At power up the FPGA enters memory-initialization mode:

 - A PC can read/write memory and control the CPU over UART using compact commands.
 - Starting execution switches the system into CPU mode.